 Scholem was proud to be working so that his younger brother could be a scholar.
 The whole family insisted he devote himself to study.

 Before leaving Manke stroked the shiny coat, hugged the big red snout, and promised to be back after school with some tasty bread.

 Manke's dissertation impressed Abram Rabinowitz, his teacher.
-Class dismissed he hurried to meet his father and brothers.
-They laughed as he took the reins for the last few miles home, breathlessly he announced the teacher's assurance of acceptance to the important Yeshiva at Ponevysh to study further.
+Class dismissed, he hurried to meet his father and brothers.
+They laughed as he took the reins for the last few miles home, breathlessly announcing the teacher's assurance of acceptance to the important Yeshiva at Ponevezh to study further.

 Pulling into the yard Manke unharnessed Ferdie, led him into the stall,and keeping his word, popped a piece of tasty bread into the horse's mouth.

 While they were away Bluma Leah and Ida kept house.
 They ran a sort of orphanage, youngsters deserted by their parents, or the offspring of unwed mothers, or of single women, left waiting for husbands gone to America, Australia, South Africa or elsewhere in search of a living, sending money or disappearing forever..

 Bluma Leah's oldest daughter, Raiza was successfully married to a timber merchant, Gershon Chait of Birzai.
 She also ran an orphanage at her home.

 Two other daughters were sent to acquire useful occupations, Menuha to Vilna university to become an engineer, and Perke to a local seminary, where she would learn to be an excellent teacher.
 The girl’s ambition was to immigrate, (in Hebrew, to go up) to Palestine, the homeland of the Jews in Biblical times.
 There they would join other pioneers in rebuilding the homeland.